-Absent / Call off
+Absent / Call off 1.0

-Failure to Clock In or Out .50
+Failure to Clock In or Out 0.5

 Failure to Notify School and/or Site 1-2

 No submitted schedule in My Learning 0.25

 Schedule change made less than 24 hours 0.25

-Scheduled time doesn't match Trajecsys times
+Scheduled time doesn't match clock in/out times 0.5

 Tardy / Leaving Early 0.5

 Works less than 4 hours per day or 15 hours per week 0.5

-CORRECTIVE ACTION POINTS: The accumulation of Corrective Action points will be initiated according to the chart below.
+CORRECTIVE ACTION POINTS: The accumulation of corrective action points will be initiated according to the chart below.
 Please see the Corrective Action Policy for more detail.
 A corrective action will be initiated each time a student reaches a point level.
-Any corrective action (including points for attendance) may affect your clinical grade.
+Any corrective action (including points for attendance) may affect the clinical grade.
 See the Grading Procedures Policy for more detail.